kubernetes/website/content/en/blog/_posts/2019-10-20-csi-ephemeral-inline-volumes.md

 state.
 In 1.16, the feature reached beta state, which typically means that it is enabled in clusters by default.

-CSI drivers have to be adapted to support this because although an existing CSI gRPC call (`NodePublishVolume`) is used, the way how it is used is different and not covered by the CSI spec: for ephemeral volumes, only that call is invoked by `kubelet` and all other calls (like `CreateVolume`, `NodeStageVolume`, etc.) are skipped.
+CSI drivers have to be adapted to support this because although two existing CSI gRPC calls are used (`NodePublishVolume` and `NodeUnpublishVolume`), the way how they are used is different and not covered by the CSI spec: for ephemeral volumes, only `NodePublishVolume` is invoked by `kubelet` when asking the CSI driver for a volume.
+All other calls
+(like `CreateVolume`, `NodeStageVolume`, etc.) are skipped.
 The volume parameters are provided in the pod spec and from there copied into the `NodePublishVolumeRequest.volume_context` field.
 There are currently no standardized parameters; even common ones like size must be provided in a format that is defined by the CSI driver.
+Likewise, only `NodeUnpublishVolume` gets called after the pod has terminated and the volume needs to be removed.

 Initially, the assumption was that CSI drivers would be specifically written to provide either persistent or ephemeral volumes.
 But there